csmpls/EEGclassification/Drafts/all-framing.md

 ## Online co-adaptation

-Blankertz et al (---) frame BCI learning as a cooperation between two adaptive systems: the user's brain and the BCI's software algorithms.
+Coming to control a BCI system requires more than adaptive algorithms.
+Blankertz et al (---) frame BCI learning as a cooperation between two adaptive systems: the BCI's algorithms and the human user.
 By building interfaces in which the user and the BCI "co-adapt" during an interactive calibration step, past work has turned BCI "novices" into competent users over the course of hours instead of days or weeks, and without manual calibration by a researcher. \ref{}

 Past work on co-adaptive BCI has used a several-step approach in which the system feeds preprocessed data to an adaptive classifier, which uses new and past data to optimize and recalculate itself, either during intermittant, offline steps \ref{blankertz1,blankertz2} or continuously online \ref{vidaurre2006}.
 During calibration, users perform "labeled" (that is, known) mental gestures in order to produce samples for the classifier.
 Meanwhile, the classifier performs various experiments in which it attempts to establish which features of the data are most informative.
 Systems may generate multiple models in parallel and combine their decisions democratically (an "ensemble approach").
 After several calibration steps, the system is able to estimate the user's control by assessing its model's accuracy on samples it has already recorded.